dart-lang/site-www/src/_guides/language/evolution.md

 ### Dart 2.15

-Dart 2.15 improved isolate performance, with faster spawning of isolates, faster and more full-featured message passing, and a new `Isolate.exit()` method that makes a worker isolate exit and send its result immediately.

-Dart 2.15 also improved its support for function pointers, known as _tear-offs._
+Dart 2.15 improved support for function pointers, known as _tear-offs._
 In particular, you can now pass constructors as arguments.